Community Support Program

 In CSP, a strength based approach and foundation of respect, cultural humility, and teamwork are essential in assisting and supporting immigrant and refugee individuals and families in reaching their goals.
 Mental health symptoms, systemic grief and loss, trauma, and daily stressors of migration, adjustment, communication, employment, or changes in family or support system are worked on as a team with the individual or family.

-WHAT: Multicultural mental health services including assessments, counseling, substance abuse groups, and adjustment groups.
+WHAT: Multicultural mental health services including assessments, counseling, substance use support groups, and adjustment groups.

 WHO: Immigrant and refugee families or individuals who need access to culturally sensitive counseling and support services.